1904-javanodereact-blake/UserService/README.md

 # UserService
 repository for user service

+#Database Variables
+run user-service.sql file to create database schema.
+Will create the schema itself.
+Does not need schema setup.

 #Environment Variables

 Url for cognito jwt verification, the url should contain /dev or /prod so it can point to the appropriate aws cognito